Reverse Engineering

 • Hybrid video on the go, using my stills kit.
 G9.1 with stills lens or the Sirui.

-A quick test roll using the G9.1 with the Hope 50.
+A lift from quick test roll using the G9.1 with the Hope 50.
 Highlights lost, but I was not worried so much about that at the time.
-Standard as is, idynamic on Standard, 422/10bit/1080p.
-I guess you can either live with the blown highlight (which looked right to my eye-blown that is), modify them or expose for them, which I did not.
+Standard-as is, idynamic set on Standard, 422/10bit/1080p.
+I guess you can either live with the blown highlight (which looked right to my eye-blown that is), modify them or expose for them, which I did not do.

 Below is an underexposed file, bought back up.